Sabir Mahfouz Lahmar

-Sabir Mahfouz Lahmar (born May 22, 1969) is a Bosnian citizen, who won his habeas corpus petition in United States federal court after being held for eight years and eight months in the military Guantanamo Bay detainment camps, in Cuba.
+Sabir Mahfouz Lahmar (born May 22, 1969) is a Bosnian-French citizen, who won his habeas corpus petition in United States federal court after being held for eight years and eight months in the military Guantanamo Bay detainment camps, in Cuba.

 Sabir Mahfouz Lahmar was captured in Bosnia and Herzegovina in January 2002, after being cleared of suspicion by the Bosnian Supreme Court, and arrived in Guantanamo on January 21, 2002.
 In 2009, he was released from Guantanamo after France agreed to accept him.
 He was transported there on November 30, 2009, and lives in Bordeaux.

 Life before arrest

 Sabir Mahfouz Lahmar was born and raised in an Islamic family in Constantine, Algeria.
 He graduated from the Islamic University of Madinah.

 Lahmar worked for the Saudi High Commission for Relief of Bosnia and Herzegovina, an aid organisation shut down in October 2001 for alleged support of Islamist terrorism.

 Combatant Status Review

 Lahmar was among the 60% of prisoners who chose to participate in tribunal hearings.
 A Summary of Evidence memo was prepared for the tribunal of each detainee.

 Lahmar's memo accused him of the following: